wso2-extensions/mi-connector-bigquery/docs/datasets.md

 ```

 **Properties**
-* projectId: The ID of the project which the dataset belongs to.
+* projectId: The ID of the project to which the dataset belongs.
 * datasetId: The ID of the dataset.

 **Sample request**